JocysCom/UMQF/MORA/analysis/bible/entities/noah-actions.md

 Total for 8 people: **+4.64**

 ### 2 Animal Kingdom (Representative pairs) - saved

+Context: Noah gathered pairs of every animal species into the ark to preserve them from extinction.

 - Population: 50,000 (Estimate for species pairs required for repopulation)
 - ΔOS = +1.00